 Quota usage is based on VM ownership, not on cost allocation.

-AWS load balancers, databases and stacks are not included in resource quota calculations.
-Resource quota-based service request approval workflows don't work for CloudFormation services.
-However, because VMs are included in quota calculations, once a stack is deployed, any VMs in the stack may cause quota to be exceeded.
-Cost quotas are fully supported for AWS services.
+Load balancers, databases and application stacks are not included in resource quota calculations.
+Resource quota-based service request approval workflows don't work for CloudFormation and GCP Deployment Manager services.
+However, because VMs are included in quota calculations, once a stack is deployed, any VMs in the application stack may cause quota to be exceeded.
+Cost quotas are fully supported for AWS and GCP services.

 Service requests are also included in quota usage calculations.
 In other words, quota is reserved for a member once a service request is submitted.
 Quota reservation ensures that quota calculations are accurate in situations where the approval or provisioning process may take a long time.